leontristain/leontristain.github.io/_posts/2020-05-28-duck-noodle-soup.md

 * Boil up some water in a small pot (I do so in a kettle before adding to pot because it's faster)
 * Dump in the wad of noodles
-* Cook until ready (takes about 1-2 minutes with fresh noodles, longer if using some dried noodle - follow instructions on recipe)
+* Cook until ready (takes about 1-2 minutes with fresh noodles, longer if using some dried noodle - follow instructions on the packaging)
 * Drain and wash noodles in cold water, then put into bowl

 #### Cook Duck